Generalized Two-Dimensional Quaternion Principal Component Analysis with Weighting for Color Image Recognition: Experiments

 \section{Experiments}

+In this section, we evaluate the proposed G2DQPCA and WG2DQPCA models on color face recognition, test the efficiency of G2DQPCA on color image reconstruction and compare WG2DQPCA with four well-known deep learning methods.

-In this section , we evaluate the proposed G2DQPCA and WG2DQPCA models on three face databases: \begin{itemize} \item GTFD---The Georgia Tech Face Database(GTFD) \cite{GTFD} contains 750 images from 50 subjects, fifth images per subject.
-It includes various pose faces with various expressions on cluttered backgrounds.
-All the images are manually cropped, and then resized to $44 \times 33$ pixels.
-Some cropped images occluded with noise are shown in Figure \ref{f:GTFD}. \item Color Feret---The color FERET database \cite{FERET} contains $1199$ persons, $14126$ color face images, and each person has various numbers of face images with various backgrounds.
-The minimal number of face images for one person is 6, and the maximal one is 44.
+The evaluation and comparison are implemented on three standard face databases: \begin{itemize} \item GTFD---The Georgia Tech Face Database\footnote{The Georgia Tech face database: http://www.anefian.com /research / face\_reco.htm.} contains 750 images from 50 subjects, fifth images per subject.
+All the images are manually cropped, and then resized to $44 \times 33$ pixels. \item Color FERET---The color FERET database\footnote{The color FERET database: https://www.nist.gov/itl/iad/image-group / color-feret-database.} contains $1199$ persons, $14126$ color face images, and each person has various numbers of face images with various backgrounds.
 The size of each cropped color face image is $192\times 128$ pixels.
-Here we take $11$ images of $275$ individuals as an example.
-Some samples occluded with noise are shown in Figure $\ref{f:FERET}$. \item Faces95---Faces95 database \cite{Faces95} contains $1440$ images photographed over a uniform background from $72$ subjects, $20$ images per subject.
-The size of each color face image is $200\times 180$ pixels.
-Some samples are displayed in Figure $\ref{f:faces95}$.
+Here we take $275$ individuals and $11$ images of each person for testing. \item Faces95---Faces95 database\footnote{ The Faces95 database: https://cswww.essex.ac.uk/mv /allfaces/ faces95.html.} contains $1440$ images photographed over a uniform background from $72$ subjects, $20$ images per subject.
+The size of each color face image is $200\times 180$ pixels. \end{itemize} Some samples are listed in Figure \ref{fig:samples}.